isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 For the vast majority of open source Drivers in the wild, current behavior is maintained as they all inherit from `Kitchen::Driver::SSHBase`.
 This class has been cemented to preserve its current behavior, and Test Kitchen will invoke the `#login_command` method for these Drivers.

-A future deprecation process may remove the `SSHBase` backwards compatibility, but not without plenty of lead time and warning.
-Due to the constraints of semantic versioning, by definition, this wouldn't occur before a 2.x codebase release.

 ### Self-Aware Verifiers

-This feature introduces a `#call(state)` method exists in `Kitchen::Verifier::Base` which will be invoked by Test Kitchen when the verify action is performed.
+This feature introduces a `#call(state)` method which exists in `Kitchen::Verifier::Base` which will be invoked by Test Kitchen when the verify action is performed.
 The setup action which previously installed the Busser gem and plugins, becomes a dummy or "no-op" action.
 In other words all previous behavior in the setup action now takes place in the verify action.
-For backwards compatibility, the same verify "template" is used, relying on a small number of public methods that return strings and 3 new methods responsible for sandbox creation and cleanup (with very similar implementation to that in Provisioners).
+For backwards compatibility, the same verify "template" is used, relying on a small number of public methods that return strings and 3 new methods responsible for sandbox creation and cleanup (with a very similar implementation to that in Provisioners).

 The high-level description of the default `#call(state)` method is as follows: